Skip to main content

 Growth Hormone Peptide Therapy Cessation

-Growth hormone peptide therapy, utilizing agents like Sermorelin, Ipamorelin/CJC-1295, and Tesamorelin, aims to stimulate the body’s own production of (GH).
+Growth hormone peptide therapy, utilizing agents like Sermorelin, Ipamorelin/CJC-1295, and Tesamorelin, aims to stimulate the body’s own production of growth hormone (GH).
 These peptides act on the pituitary gland to encourage GH release.
 When these therapies are discontinued, the pituitary’s stimulated GH release will gradually return to baseline.

 Individuals may notice a return of symptoms that the therapy was addressing, such as reduced muscle gain, increased fat deposition, or altered sleep quality.
 The body’s natural GH pulsatility will re-establish itself, but the effects of the exogenous stimulation will subside.